Rabidosa hentzi

 (Banks, 1904)

-Rabidosa hentzi is a small wolf in the Lycosidae, found in the southeastern United States.
-It is distinguished from by its pale coloration and a distinct narrow to stripe on the surface.
-The species is primarily ground-dwelling but possesses hairs on the and that enable occasional climbing into shrubs and vegetation.
+Rabidosa hentzi is a small wolf spider in the Lycosidae, found in the southeastern United States.
+It is distinguished from by its pale coloration and a distinct narrow yellow to white stripe on the surface.
+The species is primarily ground-dwelling but possesses scopula hairs on the and that enable occasional climbing into shrubs and vegetation.
 It is the only wolf spider known to regularly climb higher vegetation in open woodland .

 Pronunciation